About The Criterion Contraption

 Why Now?

-The truth is, I’m bored, and I would much rather write things on my own platform than try to convince an editor that my interests are topical and urgent.
+There is no question writers relish more than “Why is your work important for this moment?
+Why does America need to read what you have written right now?”
+It always has a clear and compelling answer, and here is mine: Fuck off!
+I would much rather write things on my own platform than try to convince an editor that my interests are topical or urgent.
 They aren’t!
 They never were!
-I am hopeful that relaunching the Criterion Contraption will let me do more of the kind of work I did for The Dissolve.
+I am hopeful that relaunching the Criterion Contraption will allow me to do more of the kind of work I did for The Dissolve.
 If you like thinking about how movies work, you might enjoy this website.
 That’s it, that’s the whole pitch!